COVID-19 local lockdown regulations in England: Oadby and Wigston added back, 22 September 2020

 On 22 September 2020 the Borough of Oadby and Wigston, which had been removed from the protected area on 1 August, was added back.

 Linked childcare households, 22 September 2020

-The concept of 'linked childcare households' was introduced in Leicester and all the local lockdown areas on 22 September 2020.
-A household with at least one child aged 13 or under could link with another household who will be providing informal childcare.
+The concept of 'linked childcare households' was introduced in Leicester and all the local lockdown areas on 22 September 2020 by the Health Protection (Coronavirus, Restrictions) (Protected Areas and Linked Childcare Households) (Amendment) Regulations 2020 (SI 2020/1019).
+A household with at least one child aged 13 or under could link with another household who was providing informal childcare.
 In order to link, all adults in both households had to agree.
 Each household was allowed a single linked childcare household only, which could not be changed; multiple links were not permitted.

 As a new exception to the restrictions on gatherings, a household was allowed to meet with its linked childcare household provided that the meeting was reasonably necessary for the provision of informal childcare.
 This was an additional exception specifically for informal childcare arrangements, not for Registered Childminders who had their own 'education' exception.